 Giving lettuce to a healthy chinchilla should not cause any problems as long as you give them the right kind and amount.
 However, it’s not a good idea to give lettuce to a chinchilla that is already suffering from digestive issues without talking to your veterinarian first.

 As long as your chinchilla’s poop continues to look normal, you can continue to give him lettuce occasionally.
-But, you should still only give him about one to two teaspoons once or twice a week in order to supplement his diet properly.
+But, you should still only give him about 1 to 2 teaspoons once or twice a week in order to supplement his diet properly.

 The occasional bite of red leaf or green leaf lettuce is totally safe for your chinchilla and can be a good supplement to his usual diet of hay and pellets.
 But remember that vegetables should make up no more than 10% of a chinchilla’s diet, so lettuce shouldn’t be given all the time.